danomatika/ofxMidi/README.markdown

 Installation
 ------------

-To use ofxMidi, first you need to download and install OpenFrameworks. ofxMidi is currently developed against the latest version of Open Frameworks on github (007).
+To use ofxMidi, first you need to download and install OpenFrameworks. ofxMidi is currently developed against the current stable version of Open Frameworks on github.

 To get a copy of the repository you can download the source from [http://github.com/chrisoshea/ofxMidi/zipball/master](http://github.com/chrisoshea/ofxMidi/zipball/master) or, alternatively, you can use git clone:
 <pre>